MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/gp-web-resource-cache.md

 # GP Web Resource Cache

-The Microsoft Dynamics GP Web Resource Cache is an optional component that you can install on the session host machines of your web client installation to help improve the performance and resource utilization.
+The [!INCLUDE[prodshort](../includes/prodshort.md)] Web Resource Cache is an optional component that you can install on the session host machines of your web client installation to help improve the performance and resource utilization.
 It is a Windows service that runs on the session host machines for the web client installation.
 Information about caching is divided into the following sections:

 -   [Caching for the web client](#caching-for-the-web-client)